cane

 It is a request for protection or indicates the desire to delegate the other individual to manage the situation.

-• Stand in front:
+• Get in front:

 It means taking responsibility, protecting.